Will a Revocable Living Trust save taxes?

 No, by itself a Revocable Living Trust would not protect your property from Medicaid.
-However, by proper planning i.e. nursing home insurance and/or selling your property before you incur nursing home expenses, you can avoid the loss of your home to Medicaid.
+However, it’s not how much you have it’s where it’s being held.
+With a few simple Estate Planning changes we can protect a portion of your Assets from Medicaid spend down.
 While both husband and wife are living, there is no recovery or lien to the property, unless both are in a nursing home.

 What happens if Senior Estate Associates LLC. goes out of business?

 Similar to a will, if the attorney would predecease you or retire, you still have a will.
 Consequently, the same is true for a trust.
 But being a LLC and having Associates in their 30’s and 40’s SEA has a long future of service.
 The trust is still valid in all 50 States.

 Does everyone need a Revocable Living Trust?

 No, if you don’t own property or have assets over $75,000, you don’t need a Revocable Living Trust.
 You still need Asset and Health Care Power of Attorneys and a Living Will.
 For persons that don’t own property, but have other assets i.e. savings, C.D.’s, stocks, bonds, etc. there are vehicles to protect these monies and avoid probate without use of a Trust.

 Can I transfer assets to my children when I am living?

 Yes you can, BUT there are numerous reasons not to and here are a few:

 |• You no longer own the property and it can be sold at anytime.

 • If your child predeceases you, there will be Pennsylvania Inheritance Tax that will be owed.